What we do

 - Run livestock and keep bees (see Leases and licensing);

 - With a current permit, hunting and shooting is permitted on some Crown land.
-Find out more about game hunting requirements at the Department of Primary Industries, Parks Water and Environment website;
+Find out more about game hunting requirements at the Department of Natural Resources and Environment Tasmania website;

 - You can apply to harvest special species timber on land managed by Parks and Wildlife Service.
 A guidesheet is available to help with your application.
 Permanent timber production zone land is managed by Sustainable Timber Tasmania, and more information is available at their website.